bwagner78/bwagner78.github.io/_posts/2022-09-07-What is Your First Thought of God as Your Father.md

 ---

-I recently picked up a book I have read before, but is worth reading again and again.
+I recently picked up a book I have read before but is worth reading again and again.
 Owen should be read slowly, thoughtfully, and repeatedly for there is so much good fruit to glean from his writings.

 For example, how would you answer this question: *"what is your first thought of God as your Father?"*